 Nicholas was a troubled kid.
-His mom had never married his dad, and worked late overnight shifts at Dunkin Donuts.
-He was often in trouble with the law for petty theft, and was violent and verbally abusive to his mother.
-He had a series of DIY tattoos including a cross on his finger that his friends had given him.
-Reports say that when he went missing, he had an upcoming court date scheduled and "faced possible time at a home for troubled boys."
+His mom worked late overnight shifts at Dunkin Donuts.
+He was often in trouble with the law for petty theft and was violent and verbally abusive to his mother.

-13-year old Barclay had a troubled childhood with a history of violence, including toward his mother, and even a juvenile criminal record for petty theft.
+Thirteen-year-old Barclay had a troubled childhood with a history of violence, including toward his mother, and even a juvenile criminal record for petty theft.
 Nicholas also had a court appearance nearing.
-So, in June of 1994, when his family reported that Nicholas was missing, police suspected that he'd ran away.
+So, in June 1994, when his family reported that Nicholas was missing, police suspected that he'd run away.
 However, no one heard from Nicholas.
-According to police, three months later Nicholas's brother Jason called the police to report that Nicholas had tried to break into the family's garage, the first sighting they'd had of him, but that Nicholas then ran away.
+According to police, three months later Nicholas's brother, Jason, called the police to report that Nicholas had tried to break into the family's garage, the first sighting they'd had of him, but that Nicholas then ran away.
 Police thought this was strange: why would Jason lie about having seen his missing brother?

-In October of 1997, authorities from Linares, Spain contacted the San Antonio police and informed them that they located Nicholas.
+In October 1997, authorities from Linares, Spain, contacted the San Antonio police and informed them that they had located Nicholas.
 According to them, Barclay had escaped from a European military child sex trafficking ring.

 Barclay's sister, Carey, flew to Spain to retrieve her brother.
 After she positively identified him, authorities released him to her custody.
 It had been three years since his disappearance when Barclay finally reunited with his family in San Antonio.